aitormagan/nd009t-capstone-starter/starter/README.md

 ![gpu_model](images/gpu_model.png)

 As can be seen, results with the same input was pretty close to what I obtained, with a RMSE of 1.27 and an accuracy of 43,8%.
-It's important to note that while their script requires 40 epochs to obtain this results, my script only requires 12.
+It's important to note that while their script requires 40 epochs to obtain this result, my script only requires 12.

 ### Justification